 We will make distributions to certificateholders on the 25th day of each month or, if the 25th day is not a business day, on the next business day.
 We refer to this date as a "distribution date."
 We will make the first payment for each issuance of certificates on the distribution date in the month following the month in which the certificates are issued.
 For example, if an issue date is March 1, the first distribution date for that issuance is April 25 or, if April 25 is not a business day, the next business day.
+The first distribution date is specified in the prospectus supplement under the heading "First Payment Date."
 A business day is any day other than a Saturday or Sunday, a day when a fiscal agent or paying agent is closed, a day when the Federal Reserve Bank of New York is closed, or, with respect to any required withdrawal for remittance to a paying agent, a day when the Federal Reserve Bank is closed in the district where a certificate account is maintained if the related withdrawal is being made from that certificate account.
 We will pay the certificateholder that is listed as of the record date as the holder in the records of any Federal Reserve Bank.
 The record date is the close of business on the last day of the month immediately before the month in which the distribution date occurs.